 3. Delivery Resources

-In a dedicated NOC support model, the resources that comprise the dedicated team are “named” individuals.
+In a dedicated NOC support model, the dedicated team's resources are “named” individuals.

-In the shared support model, a Client Services Manager is assigned and the other delivery resources are mostly distributed across the larger composition of the shared group.
-This includes the NOC team itself as well as the support teams that augment the NOC, such as the Service Desk, the Advanced Incident Management team, and the Advanced Technology Services team.
+In the shared support model, a Client Services Manager is assigned, and the other delivery resources are mostly distributed across the larger composition of the shared group.
+This includes the NOC team and the support teams that augment the NOC, such as the Service Desk, the Advanced Incident Management team, and the Advanced Technology Services team.

 4. Delivery Process

-In the shared NOC support model, services are delivered using the standard ITIL* framework.
+The shared NOC support model delivers services using the standard ITIL* framework.
 Like with the SLA and other aspects of service, the shared support model demands uniformity to function.

 In a dedicated NOC support model, organizations are not limited to the standard ITIL framework.
 Variations of ITIL or altogether different frameworks, including custom ones, can be supported no matter how complex or customized they may be.